Obama urges Congress to make government work for "the many"

 Looking to use momentum from his re-election victory last November, Obama vowed to turn much of his attention toward economic troubles like the 7.9 percent unemployment rate, an issue that dogged his first four years as president.

-While he offered few concessions to Republican demands for spending cuts, Obama backed higher taxes for the wealthy and a $50 billion spending plan to create jobs by rebuilding degraded roads and bridges.
+While he offered few concessions to Republican demands for spending cuts, Obama backed higher taxes for the wealthy and a $50 billion (31.9 billion pounds) spending plan to create jobs by rebuilding degraded roads and bridges.

 Obama on Tuesday outlined plans to withdraw 34,000 of the 66,000 U.S. troops in Afghanistan over the next year and called anew for action on immigration reform at home.